- Home

 Surgery for pharyngeal cancer

-Small oropharyngeal and hypopharyngeal cancers can often be treated with minimally invasive surgery, sometimes followed by radiation therapy with or without chemotherapy.
+Small oropharyngeal and hypopharyngeal cancers can often be treated with minimally invasive surgery, which is sometimes followed by radiation therapy with or without chemotherapy.
 If the cancer is large or advanced and surgery is an option, it is more likely to be open surgery through a cut in the neck.
-If part of the jaw is removed, the jaw will be reconstructed.
 Surgery is often followed with radiation therapy and possibly chemotherapy.
+If surgery is not possible due to the size or location of the tumour, radiation therapy or chemoradiation is usually given instead.

 Different types of pharyngeal surgery include:

-- hypopharyngectomy – removes part of the hypopharynx (the lower throat)
+- hypopharyngectomy – removes part of the hypopharynx (lower throat)

-- laryngopharyngectomy – removes all of the larynx and most of the pharynx.
-This surgery is less common and is similar to a total laryngectomy.
+- pharyngolaryngectomy – removes all of the larynx and part of the pharynx; this surgery is less common and is similar to a total laryngectomy

 For more on this, see our general section on Surgery.